Spain during World War I: Spanish Armed Forces

 In short, the Spanish Navy of 1914 was composed largely of older ships that were not sunk near Cuba and the Philippines during the Spanish–American War, either because they survived the naval battles or because they were part of Admiral Cámara's fleet, which had not been involved in the conflict.
 Other ships had been recently built under the Ferrándiz Plan.

 The Military Aeronautics (predecessor of the Spanish Air Force) had just been created in 1913, so it had few units.
 All the planes were bombers, since the fighters did not appear until well into the war.
 Of biplanes it had Farman MF.7, Farman MF.11, Lohner B.I; and monoplanes with several Morane-Saulnier G and Nieuport II, which together formed the Military Aeronautics, to which a few more biplanes and the first seaplanes of the Naval Aeronautics would later be added.

-Spanish neutrality left the country outside the technological advances derived from war needs, so that, at the end of the war in November 1918, the Spanish Military Aviation was in a situation of clear inferiority in means compared to those of the other neighboring countries.
+Spanish neutrality left the country outside the technological advances derived from war needs, so that, at the end of the war in November 1918, the Spanish Military Aviation was in a situation of clear inferiority in means compared to those of the other neighbouring countries.

 Effects of war

 Though it remained one of the few neutral countries in mainland Europe, Spain was still affected by the conflict in a variety of ways.

 Economically Spain experienced both positive and negative consequences from the war.
 Spanish maritime trade was significantly impacted by German U-boat campaigns, with an estimated 100 lives and 66 ships lost to submarines.
-Though Spanish industry in the north and the east of the country expanded as demand rose among the warring powers for Spanish goods, the inflow of capital produced inflation and imports dropped, exacerbating the poverty of the rural areas and the south.
+Though Spanish industry in the north and the east of the country expanded as demand rose among the warring powers for Spanish goods, the inflow of capital produced inflation.
+Furthermore, imports dropped, and this combination exacerbated the poverty of the rural areas and the south.
 The growing poverty intensified internal migration to the industrial areas, and the railway system was unable to bear the increased demand.
 Spain experienced a scarcity in food commodities.
 The shortage of basic commodities became known as the crisis de subsistencias.
 In 1915, food riots erupted in some cities, and in December 1915, the government resigned, to be replaced by a Liberal government under Figueroa.

 In July 1916, the two main trade unions, the socialist Unión General de Trabajadores and the anarchosyndicalist Confederación Nacional del Trabajo, joined forces to put pressure on the Liberal government.
 In March 1917, they even threatened to start a general strike.
 Their example inspired military officers to form unions of their own, the juntas de defensa.
 The officers' goal was to prevent the passage of the Bill of Military Reform tabled in the Cortes in 1916, that sought to professionalise the military by introducing intellectual and physical tests as prerequisites for promotions; the ultimate goal being a reduction in the size of the bloated officers corps.
 The juntas de defensa demanded that promotions and pay increases continue to be based strictly on seniority.